ChRe777/CleanCode/README.md

 ### Don't *Pass* NULL

-This is what we all also do right?
+* This is what we all also do right?
-Do you believe if is ok to pass NULL Pointer?
+* Do you believe, if it is ok to pass NULL Pointer?

 What I saw with modern languages you even do not see if the variable you pass is a reference type or a value type.